HafizMBilal009/my-app/README.md

 export default QoutesTable;
 ```

+This component will render quotes table. `map` function itrerates each element of `quotesList` array and returns a `tr` containing quote and its author.

 Residing in components directory, create a file named `Data.js` and add some dummy data in it :

 ```javascript